stucco/dev-setup/README.md

 #### Vagrant notes

-This `Vagrantfile` assumes your machine can handle 10gb of memory and 4 cores dedicated to the virtual machine, if you need to lower this, edit [this section for your provider](https://github.com/stucco/dev-setup/blob/master/Vagrantfile#L50-L60).
+This `Vagrantfile` assumes your machine can handle 10gb of memory and 4 cores dedicated to the virtual machine, if you need to lower this, edit [the configuration options at the top of the Vagrantfile](https://github.com/stucco/dev-setup/blob/master/Vagrantfile#L7-L10).

 To stop/start the VM, the fastest approach is to use `vagrant suspend` and `vagrant resume`.
 You can also use `vagrant halt` and `vagrant up`, but this will completely rebuild the VM each time.

 To cache some dependencies to make `vagrant up` faster, install the Vagrant cache plugin to use a cache for downloaded software by running `vagrant plugin install vagrant-cachier`.

 To use Vagrant snapshots, see the ['Snapshots' page](https://github.com/stucco/dev-setup/wiki/Snapshots) on the wiki.
 Install the Vagrant snapshot plugin by running `vagrant plugin install vagrant-vbox-snapshot`.

 If you want less verbose output from vagrant, you can [change the log level](http://docs.vagrantup.com/v2/other/debugging.html):